OPTIONS FOR AGE-RELATED MACULAR DEGENERATION TREATMENT

 Age-related macular degeneration does not lead to blindness because peripheral vision is unaffected.
 Ninety percent (90%) of patients have “dry” macular degeneration.
-This form is slowly progressive but patients rarely suffer from severe vision loss.
+This form is slowly progressive and patients rarely suffer from severe vision loss.
 There is often little that can be done.
-A smaller number of patients suffer from the “wet” form – fewer than 10% of all patients develop wet age-related macular degeneration.
+Fewer patients suffer from the “wet” form.
+Fewer than 10% of all patients develop wet age-related macular degeneration.
 Substantial loss of central vision may occur in only a few weeks or months.

 Anti-VEGF macular degeneration treatment is a way to slow vision loss in people who have “wet” age-related macular degeneration.
 These simple injections are performed right here in our office by our retinal specialist.
 Anti-VEGF macular degeneration treatment is a step forward in wet age-related macular degeneration treatment because it targets the underlying cause of abnormal blood vessel growth.
 This treatment is offering new hope to thousands of people diagnosed with wet age-related macular degeneration.

 In some cases, we may recommend combining anti-VEGF treatment with other therapies.
 The right macular degeneration treatment for you will depend on the specific condition of your macular degeneration.